Vermeille/Torchelie/README.md

 * `MultiBranch` allows different transformations branches in order to transform the same image in different ways.
 Useful for self supervision tasks for instance.

+### `torchelie.transforms.differentiable`

+Contains some transforms that can be backpropagated through.
+Its API is unstable now.

 ## `torchelie.lr_scheduler`